Harshin1V/Harshin1V/README.md

 # Hey there!👋

-Aspiring AI and Machine Learning Engineer with hands-on experience in building practical AI applications.
+AI and Machine Learning Engineer with hands-on experience in building practical AI applications.
 Passionate about leveraging AI for real-world solutions and contributing to cutting-edge projects.
 I have a strong background in natural language processing, computer vision, and model optimization.

 ## 🔎 Interests